Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Unidentified Participant

 Right.
 Thanks.
 Thanks a lot.
 And one last question, if I may.
-We were looking at some new verticals, so if you can share something on it.
+We were looking at some new verticals.
+So if you can share something on it?
 Thank you.

 Manoj Raghavan

+And I think the coming financial year, we hope that, that will be a reasonably sized vertical for us.
+So we will make those announcements at the appropriate time.
+We’ve also started — I mean, a little bit on the manufacturing side.
 We have built certain capabilities.
 We have won some initial customers.
 That is another area we continue to invest.
-So all those three areas, we continue to build that muscle, build that strength.
-Do those initial projects build those capabilities.
-And we are hoping that next four to six quarters, at least one or two of this, will start showing results.
+Again, so those — all those three areas, we continue to build that muscle, build that strength, do those initial projects, build those capabilities.
+And we are hoping that, look, next four to six quarters, at least one or two of those will start showing results.

 Unidentified Participant